Accuracy still unknown for many coronavirus test rushed out

 In recent weeks, preliminary findings have flagged potential problems with some COVID-19 tests, including one used daily at the White House.
 Faulty tests could leave many thousands of Americans with the incorrect assumption that they are virus-free, contributing to new flare-ups of the disease as communities reopen.

-“In the beginning, the FDA was under a lot of pressure to get these tests onto the marketplace,” said Dr. Steven Woloshin of Dartmouth College.
+“In the beginning, the FDA was under a lot of pressure to get these tests onto the marketplace,” said Dr. Steven Woloshin of Dartmouth College, who wrote about the issue in the New England Journal of Medicine last week.
 “But now that there are plenty of tests out there, it’s time for them to raise the bar.”

 The FDA said in a statement that it has already asked multiple test makers to do follow-up accuracy studies, although it didn’t say for how many of the more than 110 authorized screening tests.
 The agency also said it is tracking reports of problems.
 Accuracy has also been an issue with blood tests that look for signs of past infections.